Centennial Park Reservoir

-The Centennial Park Reservoir or WS001 is a heritage-listed underground reservoir at 3R Oxford Street, Centennial Park, City of Randwick, New South Wales, Australia.
+The Centennial Park Reservoir or WS001 is a heritage-listed underground reservoir at 3R Oxford Street, Centennial Park, New South Wales, Australia.
 It was designed and built by NSW Public Works Department from 1896 to 1898.
-The property is owned by Sydney Water, an agency of the Government of New South Wales.
-It was added to the New South Wales State Heritage Register on 18 November 1999.
+The property is owned by Sydney Water.

 A sign attached to a building on the site states that this is known as "Centennial Park Reservoir WS0023".
 The reservoir is adjacent to Woollahra Reservoir, which is closer to York Street.
-The area is enclosed by a wire fence but the enclosed area is accessible and in November 2023 a few people were walking dogs in the area.
+The area is enclosed by a wire fence but the enclosed area is accessible and in November 2022 a few people were walking dogs in the area.
 A playing field was marked out on part of the enclosed area.